my story…

 I love working with both types of humans.

-No matter who you are (and yes, you can be both) the single most important factor is results.
+No matter who you are (and yes, you can be both) the single most important factor is getting you the results you want.

 why yoga?

-The first yoga class I ever went to my feet cramped so badly I left the room early.
-Was not a fan.
+The first yoga class I ever went to my feet cramped so badly I left the class halfway through.
 That was 20 years ago.

 The second class I went to, months later, I stayed a little longer but still left before Savasana.
 Lay on the floor quietly for 8 minutes?
 No thanks.

-But I kept going.
-Kept practicing.
-Originally a coach suggested I try it because of injuries to my ankles and hips from basketball and football.
+But something told me to keep going.
+Originally a coach suggested I try yoga because of injuries to my ankles and hips from basketball and football.
 Mobility wasn’t a word I knew yet but stretching was.
 “Lengthen to strengthen” was something I could wrap my head around—even if I couldn’t wrap one leg around the other.

 Two decades later, I’m still a student.
 I’m still learning lessons every flow.
 I’m still integrating physical and spiritual practices.
 Only now, Savasana is my favorite part.